LumenDevelopment/LumenMCMonitor/README.md

 It even notifies you when the server stops ticking!

 > ⚠️ Warning
-><br>The plugin is in an alpha stage of development.
+><br>The plugin is in a beta stage of development.
 You may experience bugs.

 ## Showcase
-Video

 ## Features
 1. Can send messages: